Interop-community/Project-Herophilus-Assets/docs/Design/PlatformComponents.md

 # Platform Components
-iDaaS is a series of accelerators, because of this component based design, building with it or atop it is straight forward, repeatable and reusable.
-Within each iDaaS component there is an implementation/running specific set of instructions.  <br />
+iDaaS is a series of <b> design patterns / accelerators </b>, because of this component based design, building with it or atop it is straight forward, repeatable and reusable.
+Within each iDaaS component there is an implementation/running specific set of instructions.

 <i>Each component contains a link to the public Git Hub code repositories!!!</i>

 ## Upstream General Repositories